 Bulk Fermentation (long rise)

-- Cover with plastic wrap and proof at room temperature for 4 hours.
+- Cover the dough with plastic wrap and let it proof at room temperature for about 4 hours, or until you see bubbles forming inside and the dough rises noticeably.

-- Every 30 minutes, gently stretch the dough toward the pan’s edges with damp hands, allowing it to relax between stretches.
+- Every 30 minutes during the first couple of hours, gently stretch the dough toward the edges of the pan using damp hands, allowing it to relax between each stretch.
+This helps strengthen the dough while keeping it light and airy.

-- Once it reaches the corners of the baking tray, let it rest undisturbed.
+- Once the dough naturally stretches to fill the corners of the baking tray, stop stretching and let it rest undisturbed so it can rise fully and develop flavor.

 Prepare and Bake